oasis-tcs/openc2-ap-er/oc2edr.md

 * but cannot access the file specified in the file Target
     * MUST respond with status code 500
-    * SHOULD respond with 'cannot access file' in the status text
+    * SHOULD respond with "Cannot access file" in the status text

 #### 2.3.2.2 slpf:Deny ipv4 net
 Must be implemented in accordance with [SLPF Deny Command](#SLPF-Deny) as well as the [SLPF Conformance Statements](#SLPF-Conformance).